-- X No employment contracts with any salaried U.S. employees, including named executive officers - X No hedging or pledging of our shares - X No dividend or dividend equivalent payments on unearned performance-based grants - X No use of the same metrics in short- and long-term incentive plans - X No repricing of stock options and no discounted stock options - X No tax gross-ups
+- No employment contracts with any salaried U.S. employees, including named executive officers - No hedging or pledging of our shares - No dividend or dividend equivalent payments on unearned performance-based grants - X No use of the same metrics in short- and long-term incentive plans - No repricing of stock options and no discounted stock options - X No tax gross-ups

-Say On Pay 2017 Advisory Vote
+Say On Pay 2018 Advisory Vote

 The Board of Directors is committed to understanding the views of our shareholders by providing an opportunity to endorse our executive compensation through an advisory, non-binding vote.
-In 2017, our shareholders approved our executives' compensation by a vote of 94%.
-Additionally, 90% of shares voted were in favor of holding the advisory vote on executive compensation on an annual basis.
+In 2018, our shareholders approved our executives' compensation by a vote of 94%.

-The Committee will continue to review our compensation programs each year in light of the annual "say-on-pay" voting results.
+The Committee will continue to review our compensation programs each year in light of the annual "say-on-pay" voting results and feedback we receive from our shareholders.